 Next, the figure below represents the countywide proportion of students with disabilities out of all students ages 4-5 enrolled in school districts.
 Sacramento County has a lower rate of students with disabilities than statewide.
-Within the county, the proportion of students with disabilities increased about one percentage point since 2015-16.
+Within the county, the proportion of students with disabilities increased 1.6 percentage points since 2015-16.